 Simply put, the Blue Jays Baseball Academy's intention is to provide a platform that both highlights and markets the high level of amateur baseball talent in this country.
 Since 2013, 110 former showcase players have been drafted by Major League Baseball organizations with over 500 receiving college scholarships to continue their academic and athletic careers.

-Showcase tryouts are held across Canada from May 16 to July 20.
+Showcase tryouts are held across Canada in May, June and July.
 These tryouts help determine the players selected to participate at the showcase.
 While it is not mandatory that players attend a tryout in order to be selected to a roster, it is the best way to ensure players are fairly and accurately evaluated.

 Players living in Atlantic provinces are evaluated through a showcase tryout through each provincial selects team.